We can help you source your next meeting room, conference venue or training room to match your corporate event requirements and budget.

-ost companies have a number of meeting rooms in-house, but space and availability is usually at a premium and sometimes it becomes necessary to book an external venue for the meeting.
+ost companies have a number of meeting rooms or meeting spaces in-house, but space and availability are usually at a premium and sometimes it becomes necessary to book an external venue for the meeting.

-It may be that the meeting is confidential and therefore an internal meeting room would not be suitable.
+It may be that the meeting is confidential and therefore an internal meeting room would not be suitable for private meetings.

-The first thing to consider is the meeting room set up or layout that would be most suitable for your meeting or event.
+The first thing to consider is the room set up or layout that would be most suitable for your meeting, training sessions or event:

 These are the five most popular layouts:

 BOARDROOM STYLE MEETING ROOM

 Can be adapted to a hollow square layout.

 Ideal for smaller meetings set up so that delegates can have a conversation around the table.

 Similar to Boardroom style but only has seating around three sides.
 This is ideal if you are having presentations so everyone is able to see the screen.